 Juggling bills, putting off payments and dodging collectors is all extremely stressful.
-And financial stress has a way of completely taking over your thoughts, so it’s hard to focus on anything else.
+And financial stress has a way of completely taking over your thoughts, so it’s hard to focus on anything else besides your personal finance troubles.
 Luckily, you’re in the right place to learn how to pay off debt in the fastest way possible.

 Here are some tips to help you prioritize:

 The solutions you use to achieve the fastest repayment possible are usually not the same solutions you use when you need lower payments.

 To start, rate the importance of the following:

 Some types of debt, such as student loans, often require separate solutions.
 So, if you have credit card debt and student loans, you’ll need at least two repayment strategies to solve your problem.

 In some cases, you may use more than one solution for the same type of debt.
 For instance, if you have federal and private student loans, you may want one solution for federal and another for private.
 If you have one credit card that’s behind but the others are in good standing, you may settle that debt and use consolidation for the others.